crcn/browsertap/2.0/README.md

   - need to Identify what architecture the app supports.
   - Maybe use some sort of puppet script for this.
 - ability to share VM - screenhero style.

+#### Crazy Features

+- enable people to setup a server machine & get paid for hosting apps